 One was a very chatty Australian with Costa Rican roots, a Ticussi, so to speak*.
 The next one was the opposite in nature, a very quite Panamanian student.
 The last one remained a mystery.
-He clearly understood English, but voiced only sparse Spanish sentences.
+He clearly understood English but voiced only sparse Spanish sentences.
 Our group waited a while, maybe 20, 25 minutes, until we were asked to climb upstairs for processing.
-‘Upstairs’ consists of a large landing, cramped with two cluttered desks, each with a computer station and desk chair, plus a separate computer station on a shelf contraption, four client chairs, a file cabinet heavily burdened by an industrial size printer and, thankfully, a wide open door leading onto a balcony and fire escape.
-There where five further doors off this landing, all but one closed.
+‘Upstairs’ consists of a large landing, cramped with two cluttered desks, each with a computer station and desk chair, plus a separate computer station on a shelf contraption, four client chairs, a file cabinet heavily burdened by an industrial size printer and, thankfully, a wide-open door leading onto a balcony and fire escape.
+There were five further doors off this landing, all but one closed.
 File room, employee baño, break room, mystery no-entry room, all nicely labeled.
 Through the one open doorway, I could spy an office, furnished mostly with wall mounted shelves laden with files and folders.
-There was also a desk, equipped with computer, fingerprint scanner, camera and electronic signature pad.
+There was also a desk, equipped with a computer, a fingerprint scanner, a camera and an electronic signature pad.
 A full biometric set-up!

 (* Costa Ricans call themselves Ticos and Ticas)

-Newly authorized to drive, we immediately grabbed a taxi – it is sheer lunacy to drive in San José 🙂 – to take care of some of Molly’s business.
+Newly authorized to drive, we immediately grabbed a taxi – it is sheer lunacy to drive in San José 🙂 – to take care of some of Molly’s business at the Canadian Embassy.
 That took us to the barrio of Amon, from where we needed to return to the bus terminal called ‘Coca Cola’, to catch our ride back to Atenas.
-We flagged down a city bus, that’s right, a bus, not a taxi – both stop more or less on demand – and asked the driver, if he was going toward the Coca Cola Terminal, which he confirmed.
+We flagged down a city bus, that’s right, a bus, not a taxi – both stop more or less on demand – and asked the driver if he was going toward the Coca Cola Terminal, which he confirmed.
 It was an enjoyable ride, sure, but it did seem to be going in the wrong direction, then again, what do I know?
-When suddenly the bus stopped to allow us to disembark at the … Coca Cola Bottling Plant!
+When suddenly the bus stopped to allow us to disembark at the … Coca-Cola Bottling Plant!
 Oy vey, very much NOT where we needed to be!
 Now a bus-wide discussion began, regarding our fate.
 This lively discourse included the driver, who had left his position behind the wheel, to be better able to dissect the pros and cons of varying courses of action.
 All the while our bus blocked one lane in a pretty busy street.
 But there was no angry honking of horns or shouts of displeasure, nor was there any shaking of fists.
-Motorist either patiently waited for our bus to resume it’s route, or cleverly circumnavigated the obstacle.
+Motorist either patiently waited for our bus to resume its route, or cleverly circumnavigated the obstacle.
 In all their different opinions of the best way to reach the bus terminal, this outspoken bus community was unanimous in this: we were not to leave the bus, because this was no neighborhood for gringa ladies to wander about looking lost!
-Besides, one lady said, the driver should first give us our money back, because he lured us onto the wrong bus!
+One lady passenger even said, the driver should give us our money back, because he lured us onto the wrong bus!
 Priceless!!
-Eventually we continued our journey for several more blocks in the wrong direction, until we reached an intersection, where everyone shouted for us to get off now, right here, immediately.
-It turned out that another bus, at the cross road of this intersection, was the bus we needed to get to the Coca Cola Terminal.
+Eventually, we continued our bus journey for several more blocks in the wrong direction, until we reached an intersection, where everyone shouted for us to get off now, right here, immediately.
+It turned out that another bus had entered the crossroads of this intersection, and that was the bus we needed to get to the Coca Cola bus terminal.
 Our former driver advised our new driver over the radio about his unexpected passengers, while we hoofed across four lanes of traffic toward our new ride.
 Isn’t Costa Rica amazing?
 Or rather, it’s beautiful people!